yahoo/CaffeOnSpark/README.md

 ## Why CaffeOnSpark?

-CaffeOnSpark provides some important benefits over alternative deep learning solutions.
+CaffeOnSpark provides some important benefits (see [our blog](http://yahoohadoop.tumblr.com/post/139916563586/caffeonspark-open-sourced-for-distributed-deep)) over alternative deep learning solutions.

 * It enables model training, test and feature extraction directly on Hadoop datasets stored in HDFS on Hadoop clusters.
 * It turns your Hadoop or Spark cluster(s) into a powerful platform for deep learning, without the need to set up a new dedicated cluster for deep learning separately.